-- Section 7.12 conditions of consent - Section 7.12 complying development conditions.
+- Section 7.11 conditions of consent - Section 7.11 complying development conditions - Section 7.12 conditions of consent - Section 7.12 complying development conditions.

 The conditions specify the type of contribution payable (either a section s7.11 contribution or section 7.12 levy), the contribution amount payable, how the contribution amount will be indexed for inflation, when the contribution needs to be paid, and how to pay the contribution (acceptable payment methods).